 Muhlenberg College is a beautiful campus that feels like home.
 Students talk about constant collaboration with peers and professors, and about the sense of community here.
 It’s a liberal arts college whose faculty have embraced the fact that many of its students are on a pre-professional track.

 Muhlenberg is very well-known for the strength of its theatre program, which is as rigorous as theatre conservatories.
-They are also strong in business (finance, entrepreneurial studies), communications, writing, media and the pre-med/pre-vet programs.
+They are also strong in business (finance, entrepreneurial studies), communications, writing, media and the pre-med/pre-vet programs, and they are one of the few colleges with a neuroscience major.
 The acceptance rate to medical school is 90%.

 Muhlenberg has a 93% sophomore retention rate, and an 81% four-year graduation rate.
 The rate goes up to 85% with just an additional semester.
 These numbers are very high and reflect the strong dedication to a ‘four years to the degree’ culture here.